Support the news

 And this wasn't just any art event.
 Held in downtown Grand Rapids every year, ArtPrize attracts hundreds of thousands of attendees.
 Walker considered the offer for about a week, and then he agreed to have his story included.
 And then on the day it opened...

 You probably won't be surprised to learn that his parents were nervous, too.
-But before Walker’s first season began, Anna's fears were eased.
+But before Walker’s first season began, Anne's fears were eased.

-"I know this is going to sound silly — but it was when he got his first text from Alyx Fonseca, an older guy.
-And Fonzie — they call him, lovingly, Fonzie — and Fonzie texted him," Anna recalls.
+"I know this is going to sound silly, but it was when he got his first text from Alyx Fonseca, an older guy.
+And Fonzie — they call him, lovingly, 'Fonzie' — and Fonzie texted him," Anne recalls.
 "And I said, 'Who was that?'
 And he said, 'Fonzie.'
 And I said, 'Guy on the team?'
-"Yeah!"
+'Yeah!'
 And I thought, 'Oh, this is cool.'
 He's made a connection.
 He gets it.
 He said, 'Fonzie wants me to come over.'
 And I just went, 'Yes, yes he does!
 Yes, you're going.
 Yes, go.
 Go.
 You're going to Fonzie's house.
 Yes, you are!'
 And I didn't even know who Fonzie was."

 More Than Just Hockey Goals

-"I can't imagine," Anna says.
+"I can't imagine," Anne says.
 "We'd probably have to have found something else.
 What would it have been?
 He played baseball, he was a catcher in baseball."

 "Yeah, I don't know," Steve says.
 "There's a lot of parallels I like to look at between athletic teams and the world, and the business world, which I operate in.
-And whenever I can see an example of--I'll tell him, 'What you do here in the locker room like this, the business world is just like that.'
-So those parallel lessons, pointing out now, so that as he moves into an adult workplace setting in a few years, he can draw on those experiences that he had in athletics and apply it to the workplace."
+And whenever I can see an example of — I'll tell him, 'What you do here in the locker room like this, the business world is just like that.' "

-But before Walker has to worry too much about getting a job, he has a more immediate goal: sharing his story.
-The same guy who used to hide his disorder from other students and teammates recently published an essay about his experience on a Michigan hockey website.
+And as he settled in at Davenport, Walker also wanted to share his story.
+The same guy who used to hide his diagnosis from other students and teammates published an essay about his experience on a Michigan hockey website.

 "I hope that if there's someone else out there like me, that that shows that there's hope for everybody," Walker says.
 "If your gut's telling you to go and achieve something, then go do it.
 And don't worry about what other people tell you that you can and can't do."